 Growing up the son of a Dakota Indian and cattle rancher, Halverson’s a true native son of Texas.
 Although he had played piano since the age of five, he had no plans to pursue a career in music until he was captivated by a Al Green performance while attending college.
 Years later, Halverson still clearly remembers the epiphany he experienced that night: “Green was so transparent onstage, as if he put his heart and soul on the table for the audience to see.
 I thought to myself, ‘This is what I’m supposed to do with my life.’”
 The day after the concert, Halverson began teaching himself the guitar and started writing his own songs.
 Now living in Austin, Texas, Halverson’s proved himself to be an uncommonly adept songwriter.
 Charting the bounds of the human heart, he approaches time-honored topics like heartbreak and devotion with a sense of hard-won innocence.
 And that’s the seeming paradox at the core of his music: the tension between bitter wisdom and the need to preserve a sense of wonder at the world.

 There’s a full band sound behind the songs, but it’s still Halverson’s voice that rings out over the band.
-At times his voice soars above a bed of roots instruments, as in “Comfort Me,” and at times he sings in a hushed croon, as in “Miss Ruth,” a song written for his beloved great aunt.
+At times his voice soars above a bed of roots instruments, as in “Comfort Me,” and at times he sings in a hushed croon, as in “Miss Ruth,” a song written for his beloved grandmother.
 It’s the kind of voice that cuts through the usual noise that surrounds us.
-Like the open vistas of Northern Texas, Josh Halverson’s voice invites quiet contemplation.
-That’s the sound of his Texas roots.
+Like the open vistas of The Plains, Josh Halverson’s voice invites quiet contemplation.
+That’s the sound of his roots.